 Israel's Benjamin Netanyahu: Commando turned PM

-Benjamin Netanyahu will pass a political landmark to become Israel's longest-serving prime minister, if he stays in office beyond September this year.
+Benjamin Netanyahu will pass a political landmark to become Israel's longest-serving prime minister, if he stays in office beyond 31 May 2019.

 This would be a remarkable achievement for a politician who was branded by critics as too inexperienced when he was narrowly elected for the first time in 1996.